Wai Lin: Other appearances

 In the film's novelization by Raymond Benson, Wai Lin has an entire chapter devoted to introduce her character, detailing "her involvement with the Chinese Ministry of State Security, her training, her skills, and many other facets of her life that made her a real person.
 Her relationship with Bond is also much more realistic."

-In the 1999 video game adaptation of the film, Wai Lin is both a playable (Mission 9: Market District, Saigon) and a non-playable character (Mission 10: Stealth Boat, Hạ Long Bay).
+In the 1999 video game adaptation of the film, Wai Lin (voiced by Larissa Murray) is both a playable (Mission 9: Market District, Saigon) and a non-playable character (Mission 10: Stealth Boat, Hạ Long Bay).

 A one/sixth scale action figure of her was released by Sideshow Collectibles in 2001.

 In early scripts for Die Another Day, Wai Lin was to make a return, aiding Bond in Hong Kong.
 If this had happened, Wai Lin would have been the second Bond girl to appear in two films, following Sylvia Trench (Eunice Gayson) in Dr. No and From Russia with Love.
 However, this idea fell through so Wai Lin was replaced by Chinese intelligence agent Mr. Chang (played by Ho Yi) in the finished film.

 Reception

-The character was very well received.
-After the film's release, Wai Lin proved so popular with fans and critics that MGM abortively considered developing a spin-off film based on her.

-Life named Wai Lin the 11th best Bond girl of all time.
-In 2010, Entertainment Weekly ranked her as the seventh best Bond girl, calling this "savvy Chinese agent" one of the few "wom[e]n of color to match wits with 007" and "the first one you could take seriously."
-In 2012, the International Business Times included Michelle Yeoh as Wai Lin among the top ten "most stunning" Bond girls of all time.
-She was also included on the list of the 20 best Bond girls by Virgin Media, who called her "an equal match for Bond", as well as on a similar list by Triple M Melbourne.
+The character was generally well-received.
+Life named Wai Lin as the 11th best Bond girl of all time.
+In 2010, Entertainment Weekly ranked her as the seventh best Bond girl, calling the "savvy Chinese agent" one of the few "wom[e]n of colour to match wits with 007" and "the first one you could take seriously."
+In 2012, the International Business Times included Michelle Yeoh's Wai Lin among the top 10 "most stunning" Bond girls of all time.
+She was also included in the list of the 20 best Bond girls by Virgin Media, which called her "an equal match for Bond", as well as in a similar list by Triple M Melbourne.

-MensXP.com ranked the "sexy and stern at the same time" Wai Lin as the seventh top Bond girl of all time; Fandomania ranked her as the second best Bond girl, stating that she was "the right type of Bond Girl at the right point in action cinema’s evolution;" and Rope of Silicon ranked her as 20th, calling her "fantastic" and opining Yeoh "will never be forgotten as a one-time Bond girl."
-UGO noted that "Bond actually grows to respect the Chinese agent after she playfully but firmly spurns his romantic advances - one of the very few Bond Girls to pull that off!"
+MensXP.com ranked the "sexy and stern at the same time" Wai Lin as the seventh top Bond girl of all time; Fandomania ranked her as the second best Bond girl, stating that she was "the right type of Bond Girl at the right point in action cinema’s evolution."
+UGO noted that "Bond actually grows to respect the Chinese agent after she playfully but firmly spurns his romantic advances – one of the very few Bond Girls to pull that off!"